erikdejonge/juice/trunk/readme.txt

 * Added cleanup_sort_by_size option.

-* 1523785: problem with new FeedBurner URLs.
+* 1523785: problem with new FeedBurner URLs (thanks, Andrew!).

 * 1524119: catch another kind of timeout.